-- audit needs of the organisation as identified in the Board Assurance Framework. - Considering the major findings of Internal Audit work, including the Head of Internal Audit Opinion (and management's response), and ensure coordination between the Internal and External auditors to optimise the use of audit resources. - Ensuring that the Internal Audit function is adequately resourced by management, and has appropriate standing within the organisation; and - Monitoring the effectiveness of Internal Audit and carrying out an annual review.
+- Internal Audit Opinion (and management's response), and ensure coordination between the internal and external auditors to optimise the use of audit resources. - Ensuring that the internal audit function is adequately resourced by management, and has appropriate standing within the organisation; and - Monitoring the effectiveness of internal audit and carrying out an annual review.